Hamiltonian Cycles in Simplicial and Supersolvable Hyperplane Arrangements: Supersolvable oriented matroids

 \begin{defi} A \defn{canonical base region} $B_0$ of $\mA$ is defined recursively using $\pi$.
 In an arrangement of rank 2, any region is canonical.
 For $\mA$ of rank $n>2$, a region $B_0$ is canonical if $\pi(B_0)$ is canonical and $B_0$ is an endpoint of the path from $\mF(B_0)$. \end{defi}

-From now on, let $B_0$ always be a canonical base region and all hyperplanes oriented, such that $B_0$ is on the positive side of the hyperplanes. \begin{lemm} Let $\mA$ be a supersolvable hyperplane arrangement.
-For a region $B\in\mR(\mA_0)$, there exists vertices $\epsilon_+(B),\epsilon_-(B)\in \pi^{-1}(B)$ whose topes for $\mA_1$ have only positive signs or negative signs, respectively.
+From now on, let $B_0$ always be a canonical base region and all hyperplanes oriented such that $B_0$ is on the positive side of the hyperplanes. \begin{lemm} Let $\mA$ be a supersolvable hyperplane arrangement.
+Then, for a region $B\in\mR(\mA_0)$, there exists vertices $\epsilon_+(B),\epsilon_-(B)\in \pi^{-1}(B)$ whose topes for $\mA_1$ have only positive signs or negative signs, respectively.

-The regions $\epsilon_+(B)$ and $\epsilon_-(B)$ are the endpoints of the path from $B$ and have only one neighbouring region in $\pi^{-1}(B)$.
-All other neighbours are $\epsilon_+(B')$ and $\epsilon_-(B')$ respectively for neighbouring regions $B'\in\mR(\mA_0)$ to $B$. \end{lemm} \begin{proof} By definition and \cref{sszerlegung} of an endpoint in a fiber, endpoints only have one neighbouring region inside the fiber and edges to all other incident fibers.
+In addition, the regions $\epsilon_+(B)$ and $\epsilon_-(B)$ are the endpoints of the path from $B$ and have only one neighbouring region in $\pi^{-1}(B)$.
+All other neighbours are $\epsilon_+(B')$ or $\epsilon_-(B')$, respectively, for neighbouring regions $B'\in\mR(\mA_0)$ to $B$. \end{lemm} \begin{proof} By \cref{sszerlegung} and the definition of an endpoint in a fiber, endpoints only have one neighbouring region inside the fiber and edges to all other incident fibers.

-To prove that $\epsilon_+(B)$ and $\epsilon_-(B)$ are well-defined and the endpoints of the path from $B$, it is enough to show that $\epsilon_+(B)$ is well-defined and an endpoint, since the endpoints have flipped topes for $\mA_1$.
+To prove that $\epsilon_+(B)$ and $\epsilon_-(B)$ are well-defined and the endpoints of the path of $B$, it suffices to show that $\epsilon_+(B)$ is well-defined and an endpoint, since the endpoints have flipped topes for $\mA_1$.